VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Labeling

-Equipment shall be labeled stating that it has been decommissioned and emptied of refrigera label shall be dated and signed.
-Ensure that there are labels on the equipment stating the contains flammable refrigerant.
+Equipment shall be labeled stating that it has been decommissioned and emptied of refrigerant.
+The label shall be dated and signed.
+Ensure that there are labels on the equipment stating that it contains flammable refrigerant.

 Recovery

-When removing refrigerant from a system, either for servicing or decommissioning, it is recom good practice that all refrigerants are removed safely.
-When transferring refrigerant into cylinder ensure that only appropriate refrigerant recovery cylinders are employed.
-Ensure that the corre
+When removing refrigerant from a system, either for servicing or decommissioning, it is recommended good practice that all refrigerants are removed safely.
+When transferring refrigerant into cylinders, ensure that only appropriate refrigerant recovery cylinders are employed.
+Ensure that the correct

-number of cylinders for holding the total system charge are available.
-All cylinders to be used designated for the recovered refrigerant and labeled for that refrigerant (i.e. special cylinders or recovery of refrigerant).
+Number of cylinders for holding the total system charge are available.
+All cylinders to be used must be designated for the recovered refrigerant and labeled for that refrigerant (i.e., special cylinders or recovery of refrigerant).
 Cylinders shall be complete with pressure relief valve and associated valves in good working order.
-Empty recovery cylinders are evacuated and, if possible, cooled recovery occurs.
+Empty recovery cylinders are evacuated and, if possible, cooled before recovery occurs.

 The recovery equipment shall be in good working order with a set of instructions concerning equipment that is at hand and shall be suitable for the recovery of flammable refrigerants.

 In addition, a set of calibrated weighing scales shall be available and in good working order.
 Hoses shall be complete with leak-free disconnect couplings and in good condition.
-Before us recovery machine, check that it is in satisfactory working order, has been properly maintained any associated electrical components are sealed to prevent ignition in the event of a refrigerator release.
-Consult manufacturer if in doubt.
+Before using the recovery machine, check that it is in satisfactory working order, has been properly maintained, and any associated electrical components are sealed to prevent ignition in the event of a refrigerant release.
+Consult the manufacturer if in doubt.

-The recovered refrigerant shall be returned to the refrigerant supplier in the correct recovery and the relevant Waste Transfer Note arranged.
-Do not mix refrigerants in recovery units an especially not in cylinders.
+The recovered refrigerant shall be returned to the refrigerant supplier in the correct recovery container and the relevant Waste Transfer Note arranged.
+Do not mix refrigerants in recovery units and especially not in cylinders.

-If compressors or compressor oils are to be removed, ensure that they have been evacuated acceptable level to make certain that flammable refrigerant does not remain within the lubrication evacuation process shall be carried out prior to returning the compressor to the suppliers.
-On heating to the compressor body shall be employed to accelerate this process.
-When oil is done a system, it shall be carried out safely.
+If compressors or compressor oils are to be removed, ensure that they have been evacuated to an acceptable level to make certain that flammable refrigerant does not remain within the lubrication.
+The evacuation process shall be carried out prior to returning the compressor to the suppliers.
+Heating the compressor body shall be employed to accelerate this process.
+When oil is drained from a system, it shall be carried out safely.

 | Symbols | Meaning | Description |